 - Summer Pruning – Pruning during the warm months can be done to slow or control the growth of certain branches on a tree.
 The slowing effect is accomplished by reducing a tree’s total leaf surface, which decreases the amount of food being sent to the root system.
 Summer is also a good time to determine how certain branches appear with a full weight of leaves on them.

-- Fall Pruning – Unless pruning is done to remove hazardous branches, many tree experts advise against doing it during the fall season.
+- Fall Pruning – Pruning oak trees can take place in the fall but unless pruning is done to remove hazardous branches, many tree experts advise against pruning during the fall season.
 When the weather starts to get colder, trees tend to focus on maintaining the health of their root systems and not as much on branches and limbs.
 Any cuts made in the fall really don’t have enough time to heal before winter sets in, which can encourage problems.
 Lastly, since pruning is a way to encourage growth, doing it in the fall really won’t accomplish much, since trees generally don’t grow during this time of year.

 There is much more to pruning trees than just cutting off branches and limbs.
 The experts at Birchwood Services have 25 years of experience in the tree business and can expertly advise you on the best strategies for successful tree pruning if you need assistance.
 Contact us or learn more about Birchwood’s tree pruning services.